danielaparker/JsonCons.Net/doc_source/articles/JsonPath/Selectors.md

 on a provided JSON value as follows:

 - If its tail is null, it adds the value to the result list, and exits.
-Otherwise, it first provides the value to its tail, and continues as below.
+Otherwise, it continues as below.

-- If the provided value is a JSON array, it iterates over each item in the array, and recursively performs the select operation on each item.
+- If the provided value is a JSON array, it first provides the value to its tail, and then iterates over each item in the array, recursively performing the select operation on each item.

-- If the provided value is a JSON object, it iterates over each property in the object, and recursively performs the select operation on each property's value.
+- If the provided value is a JSON object, it first provides the value to its tail, and then iterates over each property in the object, recursively performing the select operation on each property's value.

 Consider the JSON document